-2.1.1 This part of the Constitution describes the membership of the Integrated Care Board.
-Further information about the criteria for the roles and how they are appointed is in section 3.

-- 2.1.2 Further information about the individuals who fulfil these roles can be found on our website at Home | North East and North Cumbria ICB - 2.1.3 In accordance with paragraph 3 of Schedule 1B to the 2006 Act, the membership of the ICB (referred to in this Constitution as "the Board" and members of the ICB are referred to as "Board Members") consists of: - a) A Chair - b) A Chief Executive - c) At least three Ordinary Members. - 2.1.4 The membership of the ICB (the Board) shall meet as a unitary Board and shall be collectively accountable for the performance of the ICB's functions. - 2.1.5 NHS England Policy, requires the ICB to appoint the following additional Ordinary Members: - a) three Executive Members, namely: - Director of Finance - Medical Director - Director of Nursing - b) At least two independent non-executive members. - 2.1.6.
-The Ordinary Members include at least three members who will bring knowledge and a perspective from their sectors.
-These members (known as Partner Members) are nominated by the following and appointed in accordance with the procedures set out in section 3: - NHS trusts and foundation trusts who provide services within the ICB's area and are of a prescribed description. - the primary medical services (general practice) providers within the area of the ICB and are of a prescribed description. - the local authorities which are responsible for providing Social Care and whose area coincides with or includes the whole or any part of the ICB's area.
+- 2.1.1 This part of the Constitution describes the membership of the ICB.
+Further information about the criteria for the roles and how they are appointed is in Section 3. - 2.1.2 Further information about the individuals who fulfil these roles can be found on our website at Home | North East and North Cumbria ICB14 - 2.1.3 In accordance with paragraph 3 of Schedule 1B to the 2006 Act, the membership of the ICB (referred to in this Constitution as 'the Board' and members of the ICB are referred to as 'Board members') consists of: - a) A Chair - b) A Chief Executive - c) At least three Ordinary Members. - 2.1.4 The membership of the ICB (the Board) shall meet as a unitary Board and shall be collectively accountable for the performance of the ICB's functions. - 2.1.5 NHS England Policy17 requires the ICB to appoint the following additional Ordinary Members: - a) Three Executive Members, namely: - Director of Finance - Medical Director - Director of Nursing - b) At least two18 independent non-executive members. - 2.1.6 The ordinary15 members include at least three members who will bring knowledge and a perspective from their sectors.
+These members (known as Partner Members) are nominated by the following, and appointed in accordance with the procedures set out in Section 3 below: - a) NHS trusts and foundation trusts that provide services within the ICB's area and are of a prescribed description

+- The primary medical services (general practice) providers within the area of the ICB and are of a prescribed description - c) The local authorities that are responsible for providing social care and whose area coincides with or includes the whole or any part of the ICB's area.

-While the Partner Members will bring knowledge and experience from their sector and will contribute the perspective of their sector to the decisions of the Board, they are not to act as delegates of those sectors.
+While the partner members will bring knowledge and experience from their sector and will contribute the perspective of their sector to the decisions of the Board, they are not to act as delegates of those sectors.

-2.2 Board Membership
+2.2 Board membership

-2.2.1 The Board has eight Partner Members:

-- a) Two Partner Members NHS and Foundation Trusts - b) Two Partner Members Primary medical services - c) Four Partner Members Local Authorities
+- 2.2.1 The ICB has eight 16 Partner Members: - a) Two Partner Members NHS and Foundation Trusts - b) Two Partner Members Primary medical services - c) Four Partner Members Local Authorities

-This is in order to take account of the geographical size and complexity of the ICS area.
+This is in order to take account of the geographical size and complexity of the ICS area

-- 2.2.2 The ICB has also appointed the following further Ordinary Members to the Board: - a) In addition to the statutory minimum of two Non Executive Members, a further three are added in order to take account of the geographical size and complexity of the ICS area and the need for independent leadership of key committees. - b) In addition to the statutory minimum executive roles (Medical Director, Director of Nursing, Director of Finance which in our ICB will be called the Executive Medical Director, Executive Chief Nurse and People Officer, and Executive Finance Director), a further seven member director roles will be created.
+- 2.2.2 The ICB has also appointed the following further Ordinary Members to the Board:19 - a) In addition to the statutory minimum of two Non Executive Members, a further three are added in order to take account of the geographical size and complexity of the ICS area and the need for independent leadership of key committees. - b) In addition to the statutory minimum executive roles (Medical Director,

+Director of Nursing, Director of Finance which in our ICB will be called the

+Executive-Chief Medical DirectorOfficer, Executive-Chief Nurse, AHP and

+People Officer, and Executive-Chief Finance DirectorOfficer), a further seven member director roles will be created.
 The precise portfolios of these additional roles will be at the discretion of the Chair and Chief Executive.

-These will be: - One Executive Director of Improvement & Experience - One Executive Chief Digital & Information Officer - One Executive Director of Innovation - One Executive Director of Corporate Governance, Communications and Involvement - One Executive Chief of Strategy & Operations - Two Executive Area Directors one covering the 'North' (North: Gateshead, Newcastle upon Tyne, North Tyneside and Northumberland) and North Cumbria; and one covering the 'Central' and 'South': (Central: County Durham, South Tyneside and Sunderland; South: Darlington, Hartlepool, Middlesbrough, Redcar & Cleveland, Stockton-on-Tees). - 2.2.3 The Board is therefore composed of the following members: - a) Chair - b) Chief Executive - c) Two Partner member(s) NHS and Foundation Trusts - d) Two Partner member(s) Primary medical services - e) Four Partner member(s) Local Authorities - f) Five Non Executive Members - g) One Executive Finance Director - h) One Executive Medical Director
+These will be: - One Executive Director of Improvement & Experience - One Executive-Chief Digital & and Information-Infrastructure Officer - One Executive Director of Innovation - One Executive Director of Chief Corporate Governance, Communications and Involvement Services Officer - One Executive Chief of Strategy & Operations Officer

-- i) One Executive Chief Nurse & People Officer - j) One Executive Director of Improvement & Experience - k) One Executive Chief Digital & Information Officer - I) One Executive Chief of Strategy & Operations - m) Two Executive Area Directors North and North Cumbria and Central and South - n) One Executive Director of Innovation - o) One Executive Director of Corporate Governance, Communications and Involvement